OpenCTI-Platform/connectors/stream/harfanglab-intel/README.md

 Find the connector, and click on the refresh button to reset the connector's state and force a new download of data by re-running the connector.

+## Limitations

+- Indicator's pattern changes:
+  When an indicator is updated on OpenCTI, the connector handles this event _but_ only name changes are managed correctly for now.
+  If an indicator's pattern is changed, _it will not_ be reflected to Harfanglab and can lead to unexpected behavior.
+  Patterns changes will be managed in a future release.

+- IOCs deletion:
+  When an indicator of type "stix" is deleted on OpenCTI, all its corresponding IOCs on Harfanglab will be deleted/disabled too, even though they are still referenced by other indicators on OpenCTI.

+- Sigma rules and Yara files:
+  The connector is currently able to parse STIX patterns only.
+Indicators of type "sigma" or "yara" are sent as they are on Harfanglab without any further verification/modification.
+  Since sigma/yara patterns are not parsed, the connector relies on indicator's name to reflect changes on Harfanglab.
+  Harfanglab API may then return some errors due to duplicated data (e.g. "Yara file with this Id already exists.")

 ## Debugging